 Who Is Jacques Overhoff?

-UPSIDE DOWN THINKING is at the core of Overhoff’s artistic drive as an ‘intuitive engineer’ equipped with all the professional tools and techniques, yet thinking outside the box.
+UPSIDE DOWN THINKING is at the core of Overhoff’s artistic drive as an ‘intuitive engineer’ equipped with all the professional tools and techniques, yet always thinking outside the box.
+Overhoff’s innovative visions are driven by his passionate and energetic creative spirit.

-Overhoff’s monumental architectural works have been commissioned since the 1960s.
-They stand in visible and significant locations in major cities around the world.
+Overhoff’s monumental architectural works have been commissioned since the 1960s, all of which were heavily inspired by the San Francisco West Coast Jazz era.
+Overhoff’s works still stand in visible and significant locations in major cities around the world.

-Together with his daughter, Serena Overhoff, Jacques - young at heart in his ninth decade - has been shaping the vision and mission of The Jacques Overhoff Foundation dedicated to awarding annual grants to emerging artists in the State of California.
+In 2024, together with his daughter, Serena Overhoff, Jacques - still young at heart in his ninth decade - enthusiastically launched The Jacques Overhoff Foundation dedicated to award annual grants to emerging artists creating public artworks in the State of California.

-At the core of the foundation’s mission is the building of imaginative public spaces that are created and designed to engage and celebrate communities.
+A main focus of the Foundation’s mission is to support imaginative public spaces designed to engage and celebrate communities.

 In 1983, Overhoff completed the design and implementation of ‘Torque’ at the Auto Plaza in Richmond, California.
 At the time, Torque was the first large scale public sculpture totally conceived by Overhoff in Metrics from concept to its permanent installation.
 Torque, at 240 tons, was the largest concrete sculpture erected on the West Coast.